 For a PDF version of the slides and for more materials, check out the Tutorials section.

-For general questions, feel free to drop us an e-mail at email@example.com.
-We are also on Twitter, Hackaday and GitHub, all links are listed below.
+For general questions, feel free to drop me an e-mail.
+We are also on Twitter, Hackaday and GitHub, all links are listed below under “Find us”.
+Note that messages sent to Marcel on Hackaday or GitHub will not be read.